adamkocsis/via/index.md

     efficient organisation of high-dimenional data.
   - `chronosphere`: version-controlled data distribution.

-This is a beta version, and like R, comes with absolutely no warranty.
+This is a pre-alpha version, and like R, comes with absolutely no warranty.